 The main difference

-- Active items will appear in the merchant account integration and will be available for sale
+- Active products will appear in the merchant account integration and will be available for sale

-- Inactive items will NOT be available for sale in the merchant account integration.
+- Inactive products will NOT be available for sale in the merchant account integration.

 Use Case Examples